March Today

 CHANGES

-Coventry-FELLOWSHIP TOO– Sts John and Paul Parish Hall, 341 S. Main St., has changed their format to Open Discussion.
+Coventry-FELLOWSHIP TOO– Sts John and Paul Parish Hall, 341 S. Main St., has changed their format to Open Daily Reflections.

 BOOKIES MEETING